-The Unrealized images were shot primarily in New York, San Francisco and Southern California in 2018 and 2017.
+The Unrealized images were shot primarily in San Francisco, Oakland and Southern California in 2018 and 2017.

 I rarely think about time when I'm in the zone and shooting photographs, and I try never to rush my experience.
 But the reality is time is always a factor.

 The light is becoming too bright.
 Or it's almost too dark.
 People in this neighborhood are starting to hit the streets.
 It may rain soon.
 Or someone is texting me and I need to be somewhere else.